Travel guide

 eSIM on Apple Watch: How to get data while traveling

-If you're traveling with your smartwatch, you've probably wondered if an Apple Watch eSIM is the solution for having data without relying on your phone.
-The short answer is more nuanced than it seems: the Apple Watch Cellular uses a very specific eSIM, and data eSIMs for travelers don't behave the same way as on a phone.
-In this guide, we'll tell you everything straightforwardly, without false promises, so you know exactly what to expect before crossing the border.
+If you're traveling with your smartwatch, you've probably wondered if an eSIM on the Apple Watch is the way to get data without relying on your phone.
+The short answer is more nuanced than it seems: the Apple Watch Cellular uses a very specific eSIM, and travel data eSIMs don't behave the same way as on a phone.
+In this guide, we'll tell you straight, so you know what to expect before crossing the border and landing with stress-free internet.

 What is Apple Watch Cellular and its eSIM